Montana Digital Academy

 Dual Credits: Through FVCC and MTDA some college course are being offered to high school students.
 The student will receive both high school and college credit for the same course.
 The courses are accredited through the Montana University System (MUS) and can be transferred to two year or four year colleges and universities.
 These courses require tuition to be paid.

 Medical needs: Students with specific medical needs and have a 504 identification can be accommodated with a different attendance profile at the Alternative School.

 Alternative School is not a place for students who are not willing to

-They need to be a quarter done by first midterm and half done at the
+work.
+All MTDA students must be a quarter done by first midterm and half done at the

 quarter.
 Any course that is not completely finished by the end of semester will